cristoph143/Starter---Array-and-For-Each-Loops/ReadMe.md

 ﻿# Guided-project-foreach-if-array-CSharp
 Starter and Solution code for the Guided project: "Develop foreach and if-elseif-else structures to process array data in C#" from the Microsoft Learn collection "Getting started with C#"

+## Project overview
+You're developing a Student Grading application that automates the calculation of current grades for each student in a class.
+The parameters for your application are:

+You're given a short list of four students and their five assignment grades.
+Each assignment grade is expressed as an integer value, 0-100, where 100 represents 100% correct.
+Final scores are calculated as an average of the five assignment scores.
+Your application needs to perform basic math operations to calculate the final grades for each student.
+Your application needs to output/display each student’s name and final score.
+Currently, the teachers grade book shows the graded assignments for each student as follows:

 This C# console application is designed to:
 - Use arrays to store student names and assignment scores.
 - Use a `foreach` statement to iterate through the student names as an outer program loop.